 The 7 Ingredients of a Wildly Successful Blog Post

-The following is a guest post brought to you by serial guest blogger, James Duthie from Online Marketing Banter.
+The following is a contribution brought to you by serial blogger, James Duthie from Online Marketing Banter.

 Two weeks earlier Tad threw his blog over to me to write a raunchy guest post.
 It turned out pretty nicely for everyone’s favourite sombrero wearing German.
 This is not just an opinion!

 My guest post helped spark Tad’s biggest ever subscriber increase in a single day, with almost 100 new subscriptions.

 Naturally, it got me thinking about how I could attempt to replicate the same results over at my own blog.
 What was it that made this article a subscriber magnet?
 Here’s my best guess…